-23. How many rollers control the belt: is the path of the belt horizontal, or triangular?
+27. How many rollers control the belt: is the path of the belt horizontal, or triangular?

-As usual elsewhere, there is one drive roller and one driven roller, one at the front the other at the back.
+You should expect at least one drive roller and one driven roller, one at the front the other at the back.
 In between is a rectangular horizontal vacuum bed, essentially the same kind of bed you get on a dedicated flatbed printer.